TheLastRKoch/goals-championship.service/README.md

 # Goals Championship Service

 The Goals Championship Service is a user interface application designed to fetch and aggregate goal-tracking data from multiple sources, such as Zenkit, Todoist, and Notion.
-Its primary purpose is to provide users with a unified view of their project and goal management data, enabling them to process this information and determine their overall level of productivity.
+Its primary purpose is to provide users with a unified view of their project and goal management data, enabling them to process this information and determine their overall level of productivity

 ## Key Features